 Research Webzine of the KAIST College of Engineering since 2014

-Fall 2024 Vol. 23An improved discriminator guidance is provided to enhance the image generation quality of pre-trained diffusion models.
+Spring 2025 Vol. 24An improved discriminator guidance is provided to enhance the image generation quality of pre-trained diffusion models.
 This guidance constitutes a new diffusion model in combination of prior diffusion training and discriminator response.

 The diffusion model has recently been highlighted for its success in image generation, video generation, and text-to-image generation.
 The state-of-the-art models perform human-level generation, but there is still much more room to be investigated for a deeper understanding of diffusion models.
 The generative model community widely uses well-trained score models in down-stream tasks.
 This is partially because training a new score model from scratch can be computationally expensive.
 However, as the demand for reusing pre-trained models increases, there have been only a few studies that focus on improving sample quality with a pretrained score model.